VladimirN73/cdb/readme.txt

 github: https://github.com/VladimirN73/cdb

 -------------------------------------------------------
-Open Points (Todos) see also issues in github
+Open Points (see also issues in github)
 -------------------------------------------------------
 *. iTest - ClearDatabase - ensure Exception if Clear.sql is not found
 *.
 Feature - Transfer Data for some tables.
 Do not re-create the target DB.
 Example: Transfer only SWIP Tables from Test to Int.